Raynos/jsconf2014-talk/content.md

 It's a small callback based module at about a 120 loc, it supports cors and json out of the box and that's about it

+## Slide 11

+There are a couple of modules that build on top of `xhr`.

+httpify is a module that works in the browser & node, in node it uses mikeals request and in the browser it uses xhr, it also added a few more options to xhr like form encoding.

+This is pretty cool because you can use the same code in node and the browser.

+xhr-json makes JSON the default and add promises support to `xhr`.
+  This is pretty cool, because `xhr` was a small, callback based module it was easy for someone else to write their own thing that added promises support.
+The inverse would be harder.

+And flatsheet is actually an API client that uses `xhr`.
+Rather then making direct HTTP calls it uses xhr for the json support and cross browser CORS support.